 Best for Protection in the Bathroom

 Life Alert was founded in 1987 with the goal of helping seniors live independently at home without worrying about safety.
-It is one of the most well-known medical alert companies in the nation, and now processes over 2 million emergency calls per year.
-According to the company’s website, Life Alert saves at least one person from a “potentially catastrophic” outcome every 11 minutes.
+It is one of the most well-known medical alert companies in the nation thanks to its famed “I’ve fallen and I can’t get up” television commercials.
+According to the company’s website, the monitoring team processes over 2 million emergency calls per year.
+The company also states that its monitoring services save at least one person from a “potentially catastrophic” outcome every 11 minutes.

-In addition to an in-home and mobile system, Life Alert offers a device specifically for in-bathroom use.
-The in-bathroom device is a wall-mounted button that is completely waterproof, so it may be placed in areas where bathroom falls are most common, such as the shower.
+Life Alert’s offerings include a device specifically intended for in-bathroom use.
+The in-bathroom device is a waterproof wall-mounted button, so users may place it in areas where bathroom falls are most common, such as the shower.

 Who Life Alert Is Best For

 Life Alert’s mobile device, On the Go, comes as a package with both In the Home and In the Bathroom devices.
-This makes things simple for seniors looking for comprehensive coverage, who may otherwise have to sign up for several different service plans to receive in-home and mobile devices and a wall-mounted button.
-With Life Alert, all three devices come under one service plan and one monthly fee, making it easy for seniors to budget for their medical alert system.
+This simplifies things for seniors who may otherwise have to sign up for several different service plans.
+With Life Alert, all three devices come under one service plan and one monthly fee.
+This can make it easier for seniors to budget for their medical alert system.

 Seniors Prone to Falls in the Bathroom